 - Can my pre tax dollar insurance plan (such as HSA and FSA) be used to specifically cover the annual fee?Probably not.
 Check with your plan administrator or Human Resources representative for clarification and exploration of my vision to provide primary services in an enrollment practice using pre-tax dollars.
 Since the annual fee is for medical services, Health Care Savings Accounts and Flex Accounts should be able to be used, but you are responsible for investigating these benefits.
 Because insurance and benefit plans vary, Meliora Family Medicine cannot advise you regarding reimbursements.

 - How will you have enough time to care for me and my family?At Meliora Family Medicine, a limit is placed on the number of patients so that you are given timely and complete care.
 This allows Dr. Davis to give her full attention to each one of her patients.
 Most primary care physicians care for several thousand patients, with the national average being 2,300 patients.
 Working forty hours a week for fifty weeks a year gives the doctor only 2000 hours per year, not including administrative and educational time.
 This means each patient gets less than one hour of their doctor's time each year.
-In contrast, the patient panel at Meliora will be limited to around 300 patients.
+In contrast, the patient panel at Meliora is limited to less than 200 patients.

 - Will this style of practice result in a greater shortage of primary care physicians, due to the fact that they are not taking as many patients under their care?No. Fifty percent fewer US medical students are choosing careers in primary care today compared to just ten years ago.
 Practices like Meliora can inspire more interest in primary care by showing future physicians a new model of care.